Roy Perry (dentist): Community involvement

 Roy Perry was involved with the Essex County Dental Association, and was the first Black Canadian to be a member.
 He would eventually become the association's president, as well the director of the local YMCA, and the chairman of the Windsor Board of Health.
 He also founded, and was the first president of, the Armstead Athletic Club, which helped students obtain scholarships and grants.

 Legacy and awards

 The redevelopment plan for downtown Windsor has been attributed to Roy Perry, including the McDougall Street Corridor.
 This plan included development of low income housing, including an 80 unit apartment building named after Perry.

 During Canada's centennial, Perry received a trophy for outstanding contributions to the country, presented by Queen Elizabeth II during a visit to Canada.
-He was also named Citizen of the Year by the Windsor Citizen club in 1970 in recognition of his work with underprivileged youth.
+He was also named Citizen of the Year by the Windsor Citizen's club in 1970 in recognition of his work with underprivileged youth.

 Personal life

 Roy Perry was married to Charlotte Brontë Perry in 1927.
 The couple met while Charlotte Brontë Perry was attending the Virginia Seminary and College.
 They initially lived in Los Angeles, where Charlotte Brontë Perry worked in the advertising department of a newspaper, before returning to Windsor in 1940.
 Here they resided in their Riverside Drive home, where they hosted their Christmas parties.

 The Perrys were prominent socialites and often hosted such famed guests as Dorothy Dandridge.
 Charlotte Brontë Perry was an acclaimed historian, author of at least two books.
 The first, The Long Road: The history of the coloured Canadian in Windsor 1867 - 1967, focused on the history of the Black-Canadian residents in Windsor.
 This text is considered a definitive work on black history in Windsor, a project since expanded by researchers at Biblioasis and the North Star Cultural Community Centre through a 2018 sequel titled The Long Road Continues.
 The second was a biography on her husband's life and successes: One Man's Journey: The biography of alderman Dr. Roy Prince Edward Perry.

 Roy Perry died October 26, 1972.
 His wife and two sisters survived him.
 Charlotte Brontë Perry died in 1985.